7 Best Standing Desks Under $300 That Actually Last (2026)

 SHW 48 inch

-Budget standing desks can look similar in product photos, so we weighted the differences that matter after setup: frame confidence, lift reliability, usable work surface, noise expectations, and whether the desk makes sense for a normal home office instead of a staged promo room.
+Budget standing desks can look interchangeable in photos, so we weighted the differences that matter after setup: frame confidence, lift reliability, usable work surface, noise expectations, and whether the desk makes sense in a real home office instead of a staged promo room.

 - Stability: Does the desk feel trustworthy for monitors, keyboards, and daily leaning?